csl2025/csl2025.github.io/index.md

 If you want to register for one of the (or both) workshops, please select the LMW option of 50 euro, and indicate (in the allergies field) which workshop(s) you will attend.

-Late registration, from January 11 up to and including February 5 is: regular fee 820 euro, student fee 505 euro.
+Late registration, from January 11 up to and including February 5 is: regular fee 820 euro, student fee 505 euro, only workshop 75 euro.

-After February 5, only onsite registration is possible: regular fee 970 euro, student fee 605 euro.
+After February 5, only onsite registration is possible: regular fee 970 euro, student fee 605 euro, only workshop 75 euro.

 [The registration form can be found here.](https://fd20.formdesk.com/vu-onlinepayment/Beta_Registration_form_CSL_2025)